axonivy-market/a-trust-connector/README.md

-**Axon Ivy’s [A-Trust](https://www.a-trust.at)** connector helps you to accelerate process automation initiatives by integrating **A-Trust** into your process application within no time. **A-Trust** with the mobile phone signature, you can clearly authenticate yourself on the Internet.
+**Axon Ivy’s [A-Trust](https://www.a-trust.at)** connector helps you to accelerate process automation initiatives by integrating **A-Trust HandySignatur** into your process application within no time. **A-Trust** with the mobile phone signature, you can clearly authenticate yourself on the Internet.
 It is your personal signature on the net, which is equivalent to the handwritten signature by law.
 This connector:

-*	Is based on SOAP web service technologies.
+*	Is based on **SOAP** web service technologies.
-*	Provides access to the core features of A-Trust to virtually sign all kinds of documents.
+*	Provides access to the core features of **A-Trust** to virtually sign all kinds of documents.
 *	Supports you with an easy-to-copy demo implementation to reduce your integration effort.
 *	Enables low code citizen developers to enhance existing business processes with mobile phone signature features.

 ## Demo

-1. Upload a **pdf** document.
+1. Upload a **PDF** document.

    ![demo-process](doc/images/atrust-upload-doc.png)

-2. Click on **Sign Document** and signers will be forwarded to the **Handy-Signatur** identification page.
+2. Click on **Sign Document** and signers will be forwarded to the **HandySignatur** identification page.

    ![atrust-signature](doc/images/atrust-handysign-login.png)